How to Access Property Records in Arkansas

 - Exemptions - the document will provide any deductions or exemptions.
 For example, agricultural or homestead exemptions.

-- Property Characteristics - The document may include the number of bedrooms, land size, building size, and number of rooms.
+- Property Characteristics - The document may include the number of bedrooms, land size, building size, and rooms.

 - Liens - Property records may include information about outstanding tax liens or delinquencies associated with the property.